kubernetes/autoscaler/cluster-autoscaler/FAQ.md

 template node, the scheduler's storage capacity check fails during simulation and scale-up is blocked (see [#9700](https://github.com/kubernetes/autoscaler/issues/9700)).

-To mitigate this, Cluster Autoscaler adds the label `cluster-autoscaler.kubernetes.io/template-node=true` to template nodes.
+For mitigating issues like this, Cluster Autoscaler adds the label `cluster-autoscaler.kubernetes.io/template-node=true` to template nodes.
 CSI storage vendors can use this label to create a dedicated `CSIStorageCapacity` object that matches template nodes, allowing the scale-up simulation to succeed.